 Semester course; 2 lecture hours.
 2 credits.
 This course is designed to provide students with an introduction to contemporary technologies and the implications for instructional practices that can serve as both a foundation and a process for continued growth and development in understanding teaching and learning.
 Throughout the course students will explore and critically examine how the World Wide Web and emerging digital technologies are changing the landscape of learning in higher education.
 Class sessions will consider key instructional contexts/issues and explore the ways in which digital technology might enhance learning.
 Specific attention will be given to the ways in which students explore, select, use and assess the use of technology in teaching.

-Short course; 1 lecture hour.
-1 credit.
-Prerequisites: GRAD 601, GRAD 602 and OVPR 603.
+Short course; 1-3 seminar hours.
+1-3 credits.
+Prerequisites: GRAD 601 and GRAD 602.
 Restricted to graduate or professional students.
-Registration by permission of PFF Program Office.
-Seminars will provide students with the opportunity to focus on the full range of faculty responsibilities specific to their chosen disciplines/professions in such a way that builds on the more general knowledge and skills covered in GRAD 601 and GRAD 602.
+Registration by permission of PFF Program office.
+Seminars will provide students with the opportunity to focus on the full range of faculty responsibilities specific to their chosen disciplines/professions in such a way that builds on the more general knowledge and skills covered in prerequisite courses.
 Students will be enrolled in a professional cluster section related to their academic disciplines (such as fine arts, social sciences, physical and life sciences, health sciences, etc.).
-There are no substitutions for this seminar course.
-See PFF Program website (http://www.graduate.vcu.edu/programs/pff/courses.html) for additional information on cluster sections and course registration.
-Contact the PFF program office or the instructor with questions regarding which professional cluster section is most appropriate.
 Graded as pass/fail.

 GRAD 606.
 Internship/Externship in Professional Teaching.
 1-3 Hours.